Circuit-Digest/esp32-capacitive-touch-sensor-to-control-home-appliances/README.md

 **Touch Input Not Working**

-- Check touch threshold values in code
+- Check touch threshold values in the code
-- Use larger surface or conductive wire for better sensing
+- Use a larger surface or conductive wire for better sensing
 - Avoid long wires (increase signal noise)

 **Relay Not Switching**

-- Ensure relay module is 5V compatible
+- Ensure the relay module is 5V compatible
-- Confirm GPIO is correctly triggering relay IN pin
+- Confirm GPIO is correctly triggering the relay IN pin
-- Use opto-isolated relay for inductive loads
+- Use an opto-isolated relay for inductive loads

 **Random Triggering**

 - Place touch pads away from AC wiring
-- Shield wires or use lower threshold value
+- Shield wires or use a lower threshold value

 📱 Applications
 ---------------